LittlePotatoW/railway-detection-tuan/README.md

 ## License

 This project is distributed under a custom license based on the MIT License.
-It requires attribution when the code is cited or used, and prohibits using it, in whole or in part, in competitions held before October 2026.
+It requires attribution when the code is cited or used, and prohibits using it, in whole or in part, in competitions held before December 1, 2026.
 See [LICENSE](LICENSE) for details.